 Empire Records

 Empire Records is a 1995 American coming-of-age comedy-drama film directed by Allan Moyle, starring Anthony LaPaglia, Maxwell Caulfield, Debi Mazar, Rory Cochrane, Johnny Whitworth, Robin Tunney, Renée Zellweger, and Liv Tyler.
 The film follows a group of record store employees over the course of one exceptional day.
 The employees try to stop the store from being sold to a large chain, and learn about each other along the way.
-The film generated generally negative reviews and major losses at the domestic US box office at its release.
+The film generated negative reviews and major losses at the domestic US box office at its release.
 It went on to become a cult hit, and several of its stars launched successful careers.

 Plot